ebensakyi/unified-icesspool-app/README.md

     5.Total No. of Users (31- 40) - 4 Standard Digester, Cost is 4X Standard Cost.

     6.Beyond a total of 40 users, the system should reject with a message prompt.
 'Your Total Number of Users entered exceed capacity of biodigesters we offer, kindly review or consider other technologies'

+    Key issues after the texting today.

+1. Customer is requested to pay again when and already paid offer is cancelled by SP and resigned to SP. (reccom. - payment should be onetime and transferrable to New SP when old SP cancels his acceptance.
+2. SP Earnings doesn't reflect on withdraw page for SP to withdraw their funds.
+(SP App).
+3. History folder for customers app does not record completed transactions.
+4. SP app needs a history folder as well to enable SPs view their previous works.
+5. Backend administrator Can't add new SP account to the SP list.
+Looks like the list is full.
+6. Let's provide a button on customer app to enable end the transaction and review SP performance too.
+7. App notification